patrickjohncyh/ibm-waldo/1-Setup/1-2-Pi-Setup.md

 ==================
 Setting up a Raspberry Pi and OS :

-1. A micro SD card is required to store Raspbian OS, and a power source of 2.5W is required to boot up the Raspberry Pi.
+1. A micro SD card is required to store Raspbian OS, and a power source of 5V and a minimum of 2.5A is [recommended](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/2) to power the Raspberry Pi 3.
-2. Most sellers would have prepared an SD card with the Pi that is set up with Raspbian OS.
-If the sellers have provided an SD card with the OS, skip to step 5, if not, continue to step 3.
+2. If an SD with Raspbian OS has been provided with the Pi, skip to step 5.
+If not, continue to step 3.
-3. The first step to downloading the OS would be to head to the Raspberry Pi Downloads page from this link:  https://www.raspberrypi.org/downloads/  This link contains the files to download the NOOBS files which would be flashed into the SD card.
-The guide to formatting and copying of files over to the SD card can be found here:  https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/3
+3. The first step to downloading the OS would be to head to the Raspberry Pi Downloads page from this [link](https://www.raspberrypi.org/downloads/).
+This link contains the files to download the NOOBS files which would be flashed into the SD card.
+The guide to formatting and copying of files over to the SD card can be found [here](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/3).
-4. After the files have been extracted and copied into the Pi, start to connect the Pi up.
-5. Insert the SD card into the underside of the Pi.
+4. Insert the SD card into the underside of the Pi.
 Connect the mouse and keyboard to the USB ports on the Pi.
-Lastly connect the HDMI cable from the Pi to a monitor or a TV screen for the video output.
+Lastly connect the HDMI cable from the Pi to a computer display the video output.
-6. An ethernet cable can be connected to the Pi if you wish to use the ethernet cable for internet connection.
-This might not be necessary as Raspberry Pi 3 should be able to connect wirelessly via WiFi.
+5. Internet connectivity can either be through an Ethernet cable or through WiFi.
-7. Connect the power cable to the Pi.
-With all prior steps done, the video output would display a boot up screen and the Pi would be fully loaded on.
+6. Connect the power cable to the Pi.
+The video output would display a boot up screen.
-8. The final step to the set up would be to adjust the time and date setting as well as a language option for the Pi.
-With all these done, the Pi is set up and ready to go.
+7. Adjust the date and time settings and language option for the Pi.

 ## Go To